NatasaMiric/feedme/README.md

 * Recipe Detail page

   * Displays the recipe details: author, image, title, ingredients, instructions, category, difficulty, cooking time.
-  * Enables logged in users to leave comment, edit or delete a comment.
+  * Logged in users can leave a comment, edit or delete a comment.
   * It provides the options menu where users can edit or delete their recipes.
-  * When user selects editing the recipe he gets redirected to recipe edit page where he can change all fields.
+  * When user selects editing the recipe, he gets redirected to recipe edit page where he can change all fields.

 ![](docs/features/desktoprecipeDetail.png)
 ![](docs/features/mobileRecipeDetail.png)